johnynek/fastparse-cats/README.md

 import org.bykn.fastparse_cats.ByteInstances._
 ```

-There are also utilities to at `buildParser.{ delay, suspend, pure, fromEval, fromEvalParser }` to build generic parsers lazily.
+There are also utilities at `buildParser.{ delay, suspend, pure, fromEval, fromEvalParser }` to build generic parsers lazily.